Donate

 Whitney DeAngelis

-EMBA Candidate: Duke University Fuqua School of Business, Class of 2023
+EMBA: Duke University (The Fuqua School of Business), 2023

-Whitney DeAngelis has many sides to her – a mother of three, an EMBA candidate at Duke University’s Fuqua School, a project planning manager at an energy mining company – but her membership in the Choctaw Nation of Oklahoma is her foundation.
+Whitney DeAngelis has many sides to her – a mother of three, an EMBA graduate of Duke University’s Fuqua School, a global S&OP (sales and operations planning) senior manager at Orbia, an energy mining company – but her membership in the Choctaw Nation of Oklahoma is her foundation.
 A lifelong resident of Oklahoma City, Whitney says the Choctaw Nation has always supported her educational and career goals.

 The Choctaw Nation’s mission is to encourage growth and prosperity.
 They push you to be better and they are there to walk you through those scary steps that people are often afraid of.